nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ## PARAMETERS

 ### -ClusterName
 Name of cluster to search VMs from.
-If not given, it searches from all connected Prism Central or given Prism Central host.
+If not given, it searches for all connected Prism Central or given Prism Central host.

 ```yaml
 Type: String